Applying For Financial Aid

 Financial aid refers to specific borrowed, given or earned money that can be obtained from various sources to pay for college.
 There are many types of financial aid, including scholarships, grants, Federal Work-Study programs and loans, all of which can come from the state or federal government.
 Most types of financial aid require you to reapply every year.

-Use the EFC Calculator to determine how much financial aid might be available to help you pay for college.
-Keep in mind, calculator results are based on estimates and may not reflect your actual awards.
+Use the Federal & State Aid Estimators to determine how much financial aid might be available to help you pay for college.
+Keep in mind, results are based on estimates and may not reflect your actual awards.

 Colleges also offer financial assistance to their students.
 The financial aid office on campus is the best place to find out about financial aid (those programs listed above, plus internships and cooperative education) available at that particular college.